-You can apply for the offer with the code “MM519” either online or by phone.
+You can apply for the offer with the code “MM719” either online or by phone.

-Account details: Discover’s Online Savings Account earns at a competitive interest rate of 2.10% on all balances.
-There’s no monthly service fee and Discover promises no hidden fees.
-You’ll only face a charge for excessive withdrawals, stop payments, insufficient funds and outgoing wire transfers.
-Discover will waive the first excessive withdrawal, insufficient funds or stop payment fee you encounter each calendar year.
+Account details: Discover’s Online Savings Account earns at a competitive interest rate of 2.05% on all balances.
+There are no fees associated with this account.
 Keep in mind that the bonus is considered interest and will be reported on a 1099-INT form.